EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_events_service/test_plan.md

      3. Response Header **Location** must be received with URI to new resource created, following this structure: *{apiRoot}/api-invoker-management/{apiVersion}/onboardedInvokers/{onboardingId}*

   2. Response to Event Subscription must accomplish:
-     1. **403 Forbidden**
+     1. **404 Not Found**
      2. Error Response Body must accomplish with **ProblemDetails** data structure with:
+        * status 404
+        * title with message "Not Found"
-        * detail with message "Event API not existing".
+        * detail with message "Invoker or APF or AEF or AMF Not found".
-        * cause with message "Event Subscriptions are not stored in CAPIF Database".
+        * cause with message "Subscriber Not found".

   3. Event Subscriptions are not stored in CAPIF Database